 Arroz Blanco (or Steamed White Rice) is a side dish of fluffy rice that’s easy to prepare.
-Whether you are looking to start meal-planning or need a quick accompaniment for your entrees, this arroz blanco recipe will be the secret weapon in your culinary arsenal.
+Whether you are looking to start meal-planning, need a simple side dish to serve with your entrees, or want to make one of the most traditional Puerto Rican recipes, this arroz blanco recipe will be the secret weapon in your culinary arsenal.

-Arroz blanco means “white rice” in English.
-Rice is a seed; however, it’s consumed primarily as a cereal grain.
+Arroz blanco means “white rice” in Spanish.
+Rice is a seed that is primarily consumed as a cereal grain.

 There are a wide variety of rice types, such as wild rice, brown rice, Arborio, sushi, short grain, medium grain, and long grain.
-These are just a few types of the rice varieties we can easily find on our grocery store shelves.
-Rare varieties of rice like emerald jade, forbidden (or black) rice, and even Carolina gold, a staple in the American South that I find difficult to come by, add even more choices to our daily plates.
+These are just a few types of rice varieties we can easily find on our grocery store shelves.
+Rare varieties of rice like emerald jade, forbidden (or black) rice, and even Carolina gold add even more choices besides regular white rice to our daily plates.

-Rice is a food source that can bulk up any meal it’s added to or one you can eat on its own to fill up your belly.
+Rice is a food source that can bulk up any meal you serve it with or eat on its own.
 You can stretch recipes like stews, soups, casseroles, and even breakfast foods by stirring in a cup (or two) of cooked rice.
-My mother always told me, “You’ll never go hungry if you have rice in the house.”

 Rice is an important dietary staple for many of the world’s cultures.
-More than half of the world’s population depends on rice for their daily caloric intake because it’s inexpensive, accessible, and simple to prepare.
-A quick search of common foods worldwide reveals that rice is a prominent part of many countries’ diets and cultures.
+More than half of the world’s population depend on rice for daily caloric intake because it’s inexpensive, accessible, and simple to prepare.

 What Do I Need to Make Arroz Blanco?

-To make arroz blanco or steamed white rice, you need long or extra-long grain white rice, extra virgin olive oil, salt, and water.
+To make steamed white rice, you need long or extra-long grain white rice, extra virgin olive oil, salt, and water.
 Spices or seasonings can add flavor or color to a plain pot of arroz blanco, but they aren’t required.

-You’ll need a pot with a heavy bottom, a spoon, and a piece of aluminum foil.
+You’ll need a heavy-bottomed pot (a dutch oven works well), a wooden spoon, and a piece of aluminum foil.

 Do I Have to Use Long Grain Rice For This Arroz Blanco Recipe?

 Arroz Blanco is most often made with long or extra-long grain white rice.
-Medium-grain rice is the most popular variety in some Hispanic or Caribbean countries.
-This is mainly because that’s the rice you can get easily there.
-You can replace long or extra-long white rice with basmati or jasmine rice without modifying this recipe.
+Medium grain rice is the most popular type of rice in many Hispanic or Caribbean countries.
+Mainly because that’s the most widely available variety.
+You can replace long-grain rice with basmati or jasmine rice without modifying this recipe.

 Long or extra-long grain rice is the easiest to prepare since it requires no extra cooking or pre-soaking.
-You can replace the white rice in this recipe with brown rice, but its firmer texture will require an additional 1/2 cup of water and a longer steaming time (increase by 15 minutes).
-Short grain or medium rice, because it’s smaller, will require a 1/4 cup less water and a reduction in cooking time to only 15 minutes.
+You can replace the white rice in this recipe with brown rice, but its firmer texture will require an additional 1/2 cup of water and a longer steaming time.
+Short-grain or medium-grain rice, because it’s smaller, will require a 1/4 cup less water and a decrease in steaming time to only 15 minutes.
 Both types of rice benefit from 10 to 15 minutes of pre-soaking, though it’s not a must.

-Starch is what causes the rice to become gummy and sticky after cooking.
+Starch causes steamed rice to become gummy and sticky after cooking.
 Rice is covered in starch that must be rinsed away to avoid this.
-The excess starch, if not rinsed away, thickens the cooking water, which causes the rice to go gummy.
+If the excess starch on the rice isn’t rinsed away, it thickens the cooking water, which causes the rice to become sticky or gummy.

 Add the rice to a large mixing bowl and cover it with at least 4 inches of cold water.
-Don’t rinse the rice in warm or hot water because both contain sediments that make the water appear cloudier.
-Hotter water will also begin to prematurely soften rice grains, which may lead to overcooking the rice.
+Don’t rinse the rice in warm or hot water because it contains sediments that make it appear cloudier.
+Hotter water will also begin prematurely softening rice grains, which may lead to overcooking the rice.

 Use your fingers to agitate the water to remove the rice grains’ starch.
 Carefully strain the water from the rice in the bowl and repeat this rinsing process 2 to 3 more times.